 Halant in Final Position (Only a discussion, not proposed as variants)

 Another case of deceptive similarity to a majority of the Devanagari user base is of a word ending in Halant "्" (U+094D) vis-à-vis the same word without the final Halant.
 As the function of Halant is of a vowel killer, coming at the end, many users tend to ignore the phonetic effect of its presence/absence.
-Majority of the users would pronounce both words in the same way, thereby creating a perception of (false) equivalence.
+The majority of users would pronounce both words in the same way, thereby creating a perception of (false) equivalence.
 However, there also exist some users who clearly require the final Halant to achieve the peculiar phonetic effect of a truncated implicit vowel sound in the end.
-These users make a clear distinction between two words (with and without the final Halant).
+These users make a clear distinction between the two words (with and without the final Halant).
 It is for this reason that the final Halant is being accommodated in the Whole Label Evaluation rules for Devanagari.

 In these cases, the presence or absence of final Halant is clearly visible, and there is no apparent case to make them variant pairs.
 Eventually, in the light of practical experience, a future NBGP revision may assess if these cases need to be considered as variant pairs.